-The use of Social Media profiles by employer’s as a screening tool has evolved over the last few years.
-Certain states have implemented laws prohibiting employers from asking job applicants to provide their personal Facebook login.
-Employers now have to craft their own policy pertaining to these types of searches, not to mention the potential liability for discriminating against certain protected classes if you use Social Media information to make a hiring decision (especially if you are in the state of California).
+The use of social media profiles by employers as a screening tool has evolved over the last few years.
+Certain states have implemented laws prohibiting employers from asking job applicants to provide their personal Facebook account login information.
+Employers now have to craft their own policy pertaining to these types of searches, not to mention the potential liability for discriminating against certain protected classes if your organization uses social media information to make a hiring decision (especially in the state of California).

 - Is social media screening protected under the Fair Credit Reporting Act (FCRA)?

 Depending on whom you pose the question to, you may receive conflicting information.
 Be aware that any consumer report for “employment purposes” must ensure “maximum possible accuracy” when reporting adverse information.
 This leads to the age old question of what is considered “adverse information” when conducting social media searches.
 What constitutes an “inappropriate” social media profile?

 - Can the employer validate and verify that the profile they are viewing in fact belongs to the subject of the report?